Last Updated on February 10, 2023

 Other than that, you might want to watch for mange, skin allergies, and hyperthyroidism.

 Rotties have a slew of health problems associated with their breed, with the most common fatal disorders and illnesses being:

 - Dilated Cardiomyopathy

 - Addison`s disease

-Rottweilers are also prone to obesity, so take care not to overfeed them with our Rottweiler feeding chart.
+Rottweilers are also prone to obesity, so take care not to overfeed them.

 Rottweiler or Pitbull Puppy Prices: Which is More Expensive?

 Being one of the top breeds in America, Rottweilers can fetch a handsome price upwards of $1,500.

 Since the American Pit Bull Terrier isn’t recognized by the AKC, they are much more affordable at $800 – $1,500, and Pitbull mixes usually go for a lot less than that.